APTrust/exchange/efsbug/README.md

 Once all the data is in the SQLite database, we can compare what *should* be stored (pharos_files) to what's actually stored (stored_files).
 We can identify bad copies in S3 and overwrite them with good copies from Glacier.

+## Listing files in S3 and Glacier

+Use the apt_audit_list program to list files and their metadata from S3 and Glacier.
+The lists take around 24 hours to complete.

+List all items in the S3 production bucket:

+`apt_audit_list -config=config/production.json -region="us-east-1" -bucket="aptrust.preservation.storage" -limit=2000000000 > s3_files.txt 2> s3_errors.txt`

+List all items in the Glacier production bucket:

+`apt_audit_list -config=config/production.json -region="us-west-2" -bucket="aptrust.preservation.oregon" -limit=2000000000 > glacier_files.txt 2> glacier_errors.txt`

+## Initiating Restoration from Glacier

+We have to restore files from Glacier incrementally to avoid paying substantial charges.
+We're allowed to restore 5% of our total storage per month, and that's pro-rated down to the hour.
+So that comes out to ((total_storage / 20) / 720).
+As of April, 2017, that works out to about 6GB every four hours.

+We compiled a list of 1507 files that need to be restored from Glacier.
+Those are in the fixed_files table of the audit.db SQLite database.
+The script make_batches.rb runs through that table and assigns a batch number to each file.
+The total size of all the files in each batch is <6GB.

+A ruby script called restore_batch.rb runs as a cron job every four hours and initiates the restore process for another batch of files.
+Note that restoring Glacier is a two-step process.
+The first step is to request the restore.
+Then, four or so hours later, the restored file will be available from S3 for download.
+Our restore requests ask that the file be kept in S3 for 14 days.

+Here's the cron job that restores a batch every four hours:

+`0 0,4,8,12,16,20 * * * . /home/diamond/.profile; cd /home/adiamond/data; /home/adiamond/.rbenv/bin/rbenv local 2.3.0; /home/adiamond/.rbenv/shims/ruby restore_batch.rb &>> restore_batch.log`

+The two ruby scripts are in this directory.